naguilar12/Parcial2/README.md

+## About

+Web App that provides data visualization about the expected time at which different buses will be in specific a specific stop in a specific route.

 ## Deployment

 You can find the web app here https://parcial2webdev.herokuapp.com/.
 If you want to run locally the project you must follow the next steps.